 Solutions to complex health problems should begin outside of hospitals and clinics.
 We work with organizations around Wisconsin to understand problems and help identify community-driven interventions, as well as policy and system changes that move health forward.

-The Partnership Program administers three competitive community grant programs as well as competitive faculty grant programs, each with a unique approach toward improving the health of the people of Wisconsin.
+The Wisconsin Partnership Program administers competitive grant programs for both community organizations and UW faculty, each with a unique approach toward improving health and advancing health equity in Wisconsin.

 From funding research projects that address a diverse range of health and health care issues to supporting public health initiatives and education and training programs that are preparing the next generation of health care providers, our investments are making a difference throughout Wisconsin.